 …which was, and is, and is to come… (Revelation 4:8)

-In all five verses, the covenant name of God is translated out into Greek by these three verb tenses: past, present, and future.
-God exists outside of time, space, and matter, and as a result, He can see the past, present, and future all at the same time, and so He is always the Great “I AM.”
-But just as His name translates into three tenses, “I WAS, I AM, and I SHALL BE,”so does His salvation that flows out to those call upon Him, for as the Bible teaches, “for whoever calls upon the name of the LORD shall be saved” (Joel 2:32; Acts 2:21; Romans 10:13).
+In all four verses, the covenant name of God is translated out into Greek by these three verb tenses: past, present, and future.
+God exists outside of time, space, and matter, and as a result, He can see the past, present, and future all at the same time, and as a result, He is always the Great “I AM.”
+But just as His name translates into three tenses, “I WAS, I AM, and I SHALL BE,” so does His salvation that flows out to those call upon Him, for as the Bible teaches, “for whoever calls upon the name of the LORD shall be saved” (Joel 2:32; Acts 2:21; Romans 10:13).

-So just as God Himself is a Triune Being, so salvation, which comes from God, is likewise Triune in its nature.
+Therefore, just as God Himself is a Triune (3-in-1) Being, so salvation, which comes from God, is likewise Triune (3-in-1) in its nature.
 The three stages of salvation are the following:

-- NEW BIRTH (“I WAS SAVED FROM THE PENALTY OF SIN”)
+- JUSTIFICATION (“I WAS SAVED FROM THE PENALTY OF SIN”)